idaholab/moose/modules/reactor/doc/content/modules/reactor/index.md

 - Stitching the assembly meshes and adaptive-boundary unit hexagon meshes to form a core mesh;
 - Modifying unit hexagon meshes to create azimuthal section blocks to enable static simulation of rotational control drums.

-Aside from the mesh generators, this `reactor` module also include a Function object to enable dynamic simulation of rotational control drums in a reactor core mesh.
+Aside from the mesh generators, this `reactor` module also includes a Function object to enable dynamic simulation of rotational control drums in a reactor core mesh.

 ## Objects and Syntax